 Supporting partner leave

-Supporting partner leave provides two weeks paid leave for MOP(S) Act employees whose partner has given birth to or adopted a child.
-This can be taken on a periodic basis but not at half pay, and can be taken in combination with other leave.
+Supporting partner leave provides five weeks paid leave for MOP(S) Act employees whose partner has given birth to or adopted a child.
+This can be taken at half pay for 10 weeks, and can be taken in combination with other leave.

 Parental leave pay and dad and partner pay

 The parental leave pay scheme (PLP) and dad and partner pay (DAPP) are administered by Services Australia.
 They are parental leave payments made to eligible employees who give birth to or adopt a child.
 They are not leave entitlements.
 They are paid in combination with other leave arrangements.

 PLP provides for up to 18 weeks of parental leave pay at the National Minimum Wage, paid to the primary carer of the child.
 This is taken as an initial block of 12 weeks and then up to 30 flexible days within two years of the birth or adoption.
 DAPP provides for two weeks of parental leave pay at the National Minimum Wage, paid to the father of the child or the partner of the primary carer.